jsc329/ammonitorwiki/12-photos.md

 view the filepath on Dropbox (*path\_display*).
 Here, we can see that there are three files in the ‘photo\_drop’ folder.

-The **AMMonitor** function `dropboxMetdata()` is convenient for checking whether Dropbox files are present in a folder of choice without having to manually log in to Dropbox.
+The **AMMonitor** function `dropboxMetadata()` is convenient for checking whether Dropbox files are present in a folder of choice without having to manually log in to Dropbox.

 Users will more regularly invoke the function `dropboxMoveBatch()`, which grabs Dropbox metadata, moves files from a directory of choice to